War crimes in the Myanmar civil war (2021–present): Anti-junta

 Some factions within the anti-junta rebellion allegedly committed abuses against prisoners.
 Reports of beatings and forced labor from Yaw Defence Force (YDF) prison camps reached news groups such as Myanmar Now.
 Many of the victims were fellow members of the YDF or civilians.

 Around January 2025, rebel forces (including Mobye PDF) attacked a military outpost near a monastery in Kayin State.
-During the battle, 3 rebelsfighters were killed and 4 soldiers were killed.
+During the battle, three rebel fighters were killed and four soldiers were killed.
 One Tatmadaw soldier walked towards the fighters with his weapons, and gave them to the fighters.
 The insurgents did not restrain him.
 When the soldier attempted to walk away, the rebels opened fire; two fighters were downed during this incident.
 As the soldier attempted to crawl, a fighter, "Joseph", killed the unarmed soldier.
 Joseph later defended his actions and told al-Jazeera that the soldier attempted to expose rebel positions to nearby Tatmadaw units; Joseph further claimed that he shot the soldier dead due to "[not] want[ing] him to suffer anymore," and that he does not feel guilty because "the [soldier] was stupid enough to join the Myanmar military.
 That's how he should go".

+Around April 2025, two members of Battalion 802 of the Naypyidaw PDF allegedly beat and killed a member accused of rape during an interrogation.
+His body was then buried until November when complaints were sent to the NUG Minister of Defense, Yee Mon, and the Karenni Joint Chiefs of Staff.

+On 23 November 2025, a pro-resistance village administrator in Bahin, Myaing Township, and two staff members were detained by the PDF.
+The administrator died in custody while the staff members remained missing.
+The incident was allegedly related to a motorcyclist being lashed four times by the administrator's law enforcement for noise violations.